d4gl4s/tuum-homework/README.md

 I will try to estimate how many transactions can my application handle on per second on my local development machine.

 ## Scaling Applications Horizontally

+To scale the application horizontally, we can consider the following:

+* **Load balancing:** Distributing incoming requests across multiple instances of the application.
+* **Database sharding:** Partitioning data across multiple database instances to distribute the load.
+* **Message Queues:** Using RabbitMQ allows for decoupling of components, making it easier to scale independently.